pinobatch/hello-world/cheat-sheet.md

     git commit -m "fixes #13"

-Or add all changed files to the cart and commit them.
-Newly created files are skipped; they must be added manually.
+Or add all changed files to the cart and commit them, skipping newly created files.
+These are equivalent:

-    git commit -a
+    git add -u && git commit -m "update chat server list" git commit -am "update chat server list"

 Do the same while adding to the commit message a signature that the changes are yours.
 Some projects require this signature to trace responsibility for copyright in changes.